oliviapetronio/Data-400-Final-Project/README.md

    Figure 1:
  ![poster pics eda png-1](https://github.com/user-attachments/assets/7013ccc2-28a3-4721-9716-8bd5ac588986)

-AirPods and diapers were removed from this chart due to consistent pricing for each area and distortion of pricing ($179.99 and $44.99 respectively).
-And also skewed data since everything else is ranged $1-14.
-Please contact if full chart is desired.
-Since there are lines on all of the milk and eggs, these are high price variance items.
-While other things like toilet paper, gum, vegetable oil, shampoo, t-shirts, cotton swabs have less confidence intervals.
-Even though they are present.
+AirPods and diapers were removed from this chart due to consistent pricing for each area and distortion of pricing ($179.99 and $44.99 respectively) which skewed data since everything else ranged from $1-14.
+Since there are confidence intervals on all of the milk and eggs, these are high price variance items within the divisions.
+While other things like toilet paper, gum, vegetable oil, shampoo, t-shirts, cotton swabs have either less or no confidence intervals for some divisions.
 Since Alaska does not have a distribution center and Hawaii, it needs to be shipped by plane or sailed.
 Another thing to note is the consistency between urban, suburban, and rural.

 The rest of our analysis can be found under the [Final Poster](https://github.com/oliviapetronio/Data-400-Final-Project/blob/main/Final%20Poster.pdf) section on the github and the [analysis section]()